vbotka/ansible-collection-freebsd/docs/source/examples/207/example.rst

    create only the missing project jails.
 This makes the play idempotent despite the module ``ansible.builtin.command`` and ``iocage`` option ``--count`` being used.

-Playbook output - create and start project jails
+Playbook output - Create and start project jails
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: console